 At Georgetown, he directs the Public Interest Law Scholars Program, which provides scholarships and educational enrichment for selected students who want to become lawyers for government agencies and non profit organizations.

-He has written three books including, Irrational Security; The Politics of Defense from Reagan to Obama (2010), The Invention of the United States Senate (2004), and Buildup; The Politics of Defense in the Reagan Era?
-(1992).
-Wirls contributed chapters to numerous publications including Inside Defense: Understanding U.S. Military Policy in the 21st Century (2008), James Madison: The Theory and Practice of Republican Government (2003), and The Elections of 2000 (2001).
-Additionally, he published the article “How Was the Cold War Won” in The Non Proliferation Review (March 2010).
+He has written five books including, The Senate: From White Supremacy to Government Gridlock (2021); Irrational Security; The Politics of Defense from Reagan to Obama (2010), The Invention of the United States Senate (2004), and Buildup; The Politics of Defense in the Reagan Era (1992).
+As well, Wirls has published articles and commentaries on U.S. nuclear and military policy.

 Wirls received his B.A. in Political Science from Haverford College.
 He holds a M.A. and Ph.D from the Department of Government at Cornell University.